vlang/v/doc/docs.md

 }
 ```

 Note: shadowing only works when the match expression is a variable.
-It will not work on struct fields, arrays indexing, or map key lookup.
+It will not work on struct fields, array indexes, or map keys.

 ### Option/Result types and error handling